 - Vomiting of blood

-Pseudocysts often follow a bout of pancreatitis, a painful condition in which digestive enzymes become prematurely active and irritate the pancreas.
+Pseudocysts often follow a bout of a painful condition in which digestive enzymes become prematurely active and irritate the pancreas (pancreatitis).
 Pseudocysts can also result from injury to the abdomen, such as from a car accident.

-Heavy alcohol use and gallstones are risk factors for pancreatitis, and pancreatitis is a risk factor for pseudocysts — the most common type of pancreatic cyst.
+Heavy alcohol use and gallstones are risk factors for pancreatitis, and pancreatitis is a risk factor for pseudocysts.
 Abdominal injury is also a risk factor for pseudocysts.

 What you can do

 - Write down your symptoms, including when they started and whether they've changed or worsened over time.

 - Write down key personal information, including a history of injury to your abdomen.

 - Make a list of all medications, vitamins and supplements you take.